pieterbeulque/devine-bootstrap/README.md

 devine-bootstrap
 ================

-Bootstrap for the Digital Design &amp; Media course Rich Media Development
+Bootstrap for the Digital Design &amp; Development course Rich Media Development 2

 ## Why?
 Quick project setup in different programming languages and for different purposes.